Multiliteracy

-Multiliteracy (plural: Multiliteracies) is an approach to literacy theory and pedagogy coined in the mid-1990s by the New London Group.
-The approach is characterized by two key aspects of literacy - linguistic diversity and multimodal forms of linguistic expressions and representation.
+Multiliteracy (plural: multiliteracies) is an approach to literacy theory and pedagogy coined in the mid-1990s by the New London Group.
+The approach is characterized by two key aspects of literacy – linguistic diversity and multimodal forms of linguistic expressions and representation.
 It was coined in response to two major changes in the globalized environment.
 One such change was the growing linguistic and cultural diversity due to increased transnational migration.
-The second major change was the proliferation of new mediums of communication due to advancement in communication technologies e.g the internet, multimedia, and digial media.
+The second major change was the proliferation of new mediums of communication due to advancement in communication technologies e.g. the internet, multimedia, and digital media.
 As a scholarly approach, multiliteracy focuses on the new "literacy" that is developing in response to the changes in the way people communicate globally due to technological shifts and the interplay between different cultures and languages.